Investors up stakes in Apache betting share price could double: Barron's

 "We believe value will ultimately be realized, either by the market or by a buyer,” Tony Coniaris, a manager of the Oakmark Select fund, told Barron's.

-(Reporting by Dion Rabouin; Editing by Chris Reese)
+Reporting by Dion Rabouin; Editing by Chris Reese